-For the years ended September 30, 2016 and 2015, PCC derives 65% and 68% of its total revenues, respectively, from Federal grants and appropriations from the Republic of Palau.
-Significant decrease in assistance could adversely affect the operations of PCC.
+For the years ended September 30, 2017 and 2016, PCC derives 57% and 65% of its total revenues, respectively, from Federal grants and appropriations from the Republic of Palau.
+Significant decreases in assistance could adversely affect the operations of PCC.